Spectra135/Micron_Minilith_AWD_Gantry/README.md

 - Potentially a Salad fork version

 ## Downsides
+- Gantry protrudes outside of the frame by ~5.2mm.
+If you want the printer to be enclosed you will need spaced out pannels
 - Z-chain relocation or Z-umbilical is needed
 - loss of X travel depending on the toolhead
 - Small build volume loss on the front corners. (worse if you use klicky probe)